Star Wars Jedi Knight: Dark Forces II: Single-player

 Jedi Knight is primarily a first-person shooter, although it does offer the choice of a third-person view.
 The game consists of twenty-one levels with objectives which the player must complete before being able to continue to the next level.
 There are weapons available in each level and after level three, the player has the use of a lightsaber, along with the Force.
 In addition to being an effective weapon, the lightsaber is also a useful tool for the player, providing light in dark areas, deflecting incoming blaster fire and cutting through some obstacles.

 There are three types of Force powers; light, dark and neutral.
 Light Force powers provide nonviolent advantages such as being able to restore health or persuade enemies to ignore the player.
 Dark Force powers are violent and give the ability to throw objects or choke enemies.
 Neutral powers enhance athletic abilities such as being able to jump higher or run faster.
 There are fourteen powers in total, four of each type and a bonus power in each light and dark if the Jedi stays true to that path.
 Players earn stars to allocate toward Force powers by completing specific levels.
-By finding all the secrets in a level, players can also gain one bonus star to use.
+By finding all the secrets in a level, players can gain one bonus star to use.
 Between levels, the player can choose which Force powers to enhance by allocating stars to that power.
 Stars cannot be reclaimed from powers later on.

 Some levels contain puzzles that may require use of the Force to overcome, or by locating certain objects in the level.
 There are a variety of hostile and non-hostile non-player characters (NPCs) within each level with whom the player can interact.
 Other enemies include monsters and vehicles.
 There are two endings to Jedi Knight, depending on how the player plays the game.
 If the player does not harm non-hostile NPCs and focuses on collecting light Force powers, the player will get the light side ending.
-Conversely if the player harms non-hostile NPCs and collects dark Force powers, the game will end with the dark side ending.
+Conversely, if the player harms non-hostile NPCs and collects dark Force powers, the game will end with the dark side ending.

 Multiplayer

 Jedi Knight includes a multiplayer mode that allows up to eight people to compete with one another on a local area network and up to thirty two people online.
 Online gaming was hosted by the MSN Gaming Zone.
 The player creates an avatar within Jedi Knight and selects a ranking, with higher rankings having access to more Force powers.
-The player can also edit their avatar's "skin" and lightsaber color.
+The player can edit their avatar's "skin" and lightsaber color.
 There are two types of game in Jedi Knight's multiplayer mode, "Capture the flag" and "Jedi Training", similar to deathmatch.
 The players can customize the settings to play a deathmatch the way they desire; for example, by limiting the use of Force powers or playing on teams.